Eyelid Surgery & Eyebrow Surgery

 Aesthetic & Functional Procedures

-As we age, the delicate skin around the eyes may begin to sag and wrinkle.
-Excess skin and fat under the eyes can cause puffiness and give you a tired, aged appearance.
-In more extreme cases, sagging upper eyelid. skin can even impair vision.
-As a board-certified, fellowship-trained ophthalmologist with extensive training and experience in facial plastic surgery, Dr. Kimberly Cockerham and Dr. Tittler have been performing cosmetic and functional eyelid surgery for over two decades.
-She customizes each treatment to reflect each patient’s unique anatomy, skin condition, aesthetic concerns, and life-style – an approach that consistently delivers excellent results for her patients.
+As a board-certified, fellowship-trained ophthalmologist with extensive training and experience in facial plastic surgery, Dr. Ethan Tittler has been performing cosmetic and functional eyelid surgery for over two decades.
+He customizes these services to reflect each patient’s unique anatomy, skin condition, aesthetic concerns, and lifestyle – an approach that consistently delivers excellent results.

 For Natural-Looking & More Youthful Eyes

-Eyelid & Eyebrow Functional Surgery
+Functional Eyelid & Eyebrow Surgery

 • Allergies or thyroid disorders